Quick Guide to Backpacking Malaysia

 Di mana tandas? – Where’s the toilet

-The cost of living and travelling in Malaysia is cheap and you if you budget properly you can easily manage on around $15 per day.
+The cost of living and traveling in Malaysia is cheap and you if you budget properly you can easily manage on around $15 per day.

 To give you an idea of costs we have provided some examples of basic living costs in Maleka (they vary slightly from region to region);

 Long Distance AC Bus – $3 – 410